Cray-HPE/docs-csm/install/prepare_configuration_payload.md

       * `p801p1,p801p2` for Intel nodes
    * The starting cabinet number for each type of cabinet (for example, `starting-mountain-cabinet`) has a default that can be overridden.
 See the `csi config init --help` output for more information.
    * An override to default cabinet IPv4 subnets can be made with the `hmn-mtn-cidr` and `nmn-mtn-cidr` parameters.
    * Several parameters (`can-gateway`, `can-cidr`, `can-static-pool`, `can-dynamic-pool`) describe the CAN (Customer Access network).
 The `can-gateway` is the common gateway IP address used for both spine switches and commonly referred to as the Virtual IP address for the CAN.
 The `can-cidr` is the IP subnet for the CAN assigned to this system.
 The `can-static-pool` and `can-dynamic-pool` are the MetalLB address static and dynamic pools for the CAN.
-The `can-external-dns` is the static IP address assigned to the DNS instance running in the cluster to which requests the cluster subdomain will be forwarded.
-The `can-external-dns` IP address must be within the `can-static-pool` range.
+   * Several parameters (`cmn-gateway`, `cmn-cidr`, `cmn-static-pool`, `cmn-dynamic-pool`) describe the CMN (Customer Management network).
+The `cmn-gateway` is the common gateway IP address used for both spine switches and commonly referred to as the Virtual IP address for the CMN.
+The `cmn-cidr` is the IP subnet for the CMN assigned to this system.
+The `cmn-static-pool` and `cmn-dynamic-pool` are the MetalLB address static and dynamic pools for the CAN.
+The `cmn-external-dns` is the static IP address assigned to the DNS instance running in the cluster to which requests the cluster subdomain will be forwarded.
+The `cmn-external-dns` IP address must be within the `cnn-static-pool` range.
    * Set `ntp-pool` to a reachable NTP server.
    * The `application_node_config.yaml` file is required.
 It is used to describe the mapping between prefixes in `hmn_connections.csv` and HSM subroles.
 This file also defines aliases application nodes.
 For details, see [Create Application Node YAML](create_application_node_config_yaml.md).
    * For systems that use non-sequential cabinet id numbers, use `cabinets-yaml` to include the `cabinets.yaml` file.
 This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the id of every cabinet in the system.
 See [Create Cabinets YAML](create_cabinets_yaml.md).